Create Message

 If you would like to send different message variants to your target audience based on the user properties they possess, this campaign type is your best bet.
 A good example would be sending a localized update to people based on their preferred language.

-Similar to creating A/B test variants, click + Variant to add multiple variants based on a user property value.
+Similar to creating A/B test variants, you can use the + button to add multiple variants based on a user property value.

 2780